 - Common provisioning of the many location servers or network entities throughout the carrier’s network.
 Differences in the user interfaces and how the location servers or network entities across vendors are provisioned is transparent to the AGES operator.

 - A highly secure means of supplying target information to the location servers, and for obtaining target location from the servers.
-This is in contrast to directly provisioning the location servers, which could expose who the targets are and their locations.
+This contrasts with directly provisioning the location servers, which could expose who the targets are and their locations.

 AGES interacts with all major GMLC and similar geolocation server systems on the market, and is compatible with proprietary GMLC protocols as well as with the more established Mobile Location Protocol (MLP).

 AGES may be configured as an add-on feature to AQSACOM's ALIS Lawful Interception System.
-This combination povides the delivery of geolocation data to law enforcement along with the warrant-requested interception products.
+This combination provides the delivery of geolocation data to law enforcement along with the warrant-requested interception products.